 Set up the Global Search Shortcut.
 On the Mac, I usually use option-Space.

 This is what transforms Dash from “just another doc site” into a totally essential tool.
 Once you set up the global search shortcut, you can hit option-Space, start typing, see the docs you need, hit option-Space again, and have your answer without even realizing what you just did.
 You can answer your API questions before you knew you had them.

 Unfortunately, sometimes the API docs don’t have all the details you want to know.
 Or you might need to know how a feature works on the inside.

 You’ll have to sacrifice speed to answer these questions.
-But there are two documentation sites that replace that speed with detail and community.
+But there’s a documentation site that replaces that speed with detail and community.

 APIDock only covers Ruby, Rails, and RSpec.
 But it’s still helpful:

 APIDock will tell you when Rails methods were deprecated, and what you should be using instead.
 It keeps track of version-to-version changes in Rails all the way back to 1.0.
 So if you’re working with legacy Rails code, it’s an incredible resource.